 • Assemble and serve the salad.
 Transfer the spinach and cannellini beans to a serving platter or salad bowl, layering them with the pickled red onions and 4 ounces of crumbled goat cheese.
 Top the warm spinach salad with the toasted walnuts and 1/2 tablespoon finely chopped tarragon.
 Serve immediately.An overhead photo of the wilted spinach salad on a serving platter with a fork.
 Surrounding this are small bowls of walnuts, tarragon, and red pepper flakes.

-You can swap out some ingredients to suit your taste or what’s available in your fridge, pantry, or store.
+This spinach salad recipe is easy to adapt to your own tastes.
+Swap out some ingredients to use what’s available in your fridge, pantry, or store.
 Here are some ideas for alternatives and substitutes:

 • Red onion: Shallots or sweet Vidalia onions.
 Thinly slice enough for 3/4 cup.